-- 2. The average interest rate on lease obligations is not listed because lease obligations are posted on the consolidated balance sheets mainly as the amount before deduction of the amount of interest included in the total lease amount. - 3.
-The redemption schedule of long-term loans payable, lease obligations and interest-bearing debt (excluding current portion) after March 31, 2017 is summarized as follows:
+2. The average interest rate represent megnetic base obligations are posted on the consolidated balance sheets mainly as the amount before deduction of the amount of interest included in the total lease amount.
+3. The redemption schedule of long-term loans payable, lease obligations and interest-bearing debt (excluding current portion) after March 31, 2017 is summarized as follows: